zype/zype.github.io/platform_docs/creating_an_app.md

 ![message screen]({{site.url}}assets/iphone/message_screen.png)

 Once you are finished, click save changes.
-You will be redirected to the iPhone App details screen where you will see a mock up of your channel home screen.
+You will be redirected to the iPhone app details screen where you will see a mock up of your channel home screen.
 You can either use Zype's [API documentation]({{site.url/api_docs/apps}}) to self-publish or have Zype publish for you!